 2019 Location Trends #4: The Next Economic Model

-The GDPR is the first step in the right direction in regards to empowering consumers, but there remain ethical and moral responsibilities for the industry.
+GDPR (general data protection regulation) is the first step in the right direction in regard to empowering consumers, but there remain ethical and moral responsibilities for the industry.

 Transparency is needed around the use of data and what value it brings the consumer in return.
 How people create and run businesses will fundamentally change in the future, especially given the rise of platforms and marketplaces.

 As citizens become ever more aware of the power of their data, they will be increasingly reluctant to part with it – unless the benefits of that transaction are clear and without risk.
 This awareness, however, may also create personal opportunity: Services like DataWallet by Pnyks, Inc. offer consumers a personal data management platform, which enables them to govern and even monetize their data assets.

 The growing data economy is at present dominated by B2B models.
 In exchange for highly personalized services, consumers are effectively treated as data providers.
 In spite of this, they often have little visibility or control over how their data is collected and used.

 For data-driven enterprises, maximizing the value of consumer data is crucial to support innovation, reimagine services and expand into new segments.
 Personal data is also helping governments shape policy and deliver better public services.
 As an example, the Australian Treasury partnered with LinkedIn to gain better insight into future labor market developments.